 Also known as a Donskoy, the Don Sphynx is a hairless breed, which arose as a natural mutation in Russia in 1987.
-They come in four coat types from completely bald to a full coat which is wavy or wiry in texture.
+The Don Sphynx has four types of coat from completely bald to a full coat which is wavy or wiry in texture.

 This is an extremely friendly and intelligent breed of cat who is playful, curious and loyal.
-The Donsky thrives on human company.
+The Donskoy thrives on human company.

 Also known as the Don Sphynx, Russian Hairless or the Don Hairless, the Donskoy is a breed arising from a natural mutation.

 In 1987, Elena Kovaleva rescued a blue tortoiseshell kitten.
 The kitten, named Varvara, began to lose her fur around four months of age.
 She received treatment for fungal and skin mite infections, however despite this, her coat didn’t grow back.

 A year later she mated with the neighbouring tom and produced a litter of kittens.
 One kitten was given to a friend of Elena’s, Irina Nemykina.
 The kitten, named Chita began to lose her fur around four months of age, as had occurred with her mother.
 Another mating with a local tom produced four male kittens, this time developing a velour coat.